roeeyn/judge0-uploader/README.md

 # Judge0 Uploader

+### TODO:

+- Initialize verbose at the beginning of the call to prevent it as a first parameter
+- Set URL inside the config files
+- Remove file at the end

 ###### _CLI that helps you submit your local code into Judge0 easily_

 Whenever we're working on new coding challenges, we want to try them as fast as possible with [Judge0](https://github.com/judge0/judge0), the platform we use to test our participants code.